bukovyn/CentOS-7-Server/README.md

 ```
 The new drive is recognized as `/dev/sdb`.

-*Note: `/dev/sdb` currently has no partitions shown, which we must create along with file systems and then mount them for access.
+:grey-exclamation:*Note: `/dev/sdb` currently has no partitions shown, which we must create along with file systems and then mount them for access.
 This is explained in the following steps.*

 <a name="creating-linux-partitions"></a>
 #### Creating Linux Partition(s)